mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 from knowing the app secret and the access token.

-But the way Auth.js implements the flow, the OAuth provider never responds to the fronted, only to the backend.
+But the way Auth.js implements the flow, the OAuth provider never responds to the frontend, only to the backend.
 This means that steps 7 and 8 could hypothetically be skipped.

 Why has OAuth implmented the flow with the authorization code?
 Many OAuth